‘The port came to us’: Story behind AP photo of Beirut blast

 “It was as if the port came to us,” says Ali.

-In a flash, the middle-class neighborhood turned to a hell on earth, tossing everyone and everything in the air and showering them with debris.
+In a flash, the middle-class neighborhood housing the headquarters of one of Lebanon’s most famous fashion designers turned to a hell on earth, tossing everyone and everything in the air and showering them with debris.

 “Tiles, stones, aluminium, glass.
 Everything fell on us,” said Ali, who suffered a brain hemorrhage, several broken ribs, loss of vision in his left eye and damaged hearing in his right ear that day.

-Sedra died instantly, pinned by tile cladding that rained down from the building.
-Hoda suffered a neck fracture and other injuries.
+Sedra, who was standing near the entrance to the apartment, died instantly, pinned by tile cladding that rained down from the building.
+Hoda suffered a fracture in her neck and other injuries.
 Fatima fractured her spine, shattered a leg and could not move.

 “I saw people dead in their cars along the way...
 The more I saw the more I imagined something horrible has happened to the family,” he said.